JohnMadaj/JohnMadaj/README.md

 ### Hi there, I'm John Madaj 👋

   This is my personal GitHub, which serves primarily as a repository for pet projects and projects I worked on during my undergraduate career.
 I am currently a software engineer in warehouse automation technology, and I work primarily in Java EE/EJB, with supporting experience in SQL, DB management, application server technology and industry web development.

+  Some of my predominant projects in this hub include my engineering capstone application for Concussion Diagnostics, as well as my NLP ML research for the BioCreative competition.

 ### 📫 Reach me at:
  [jack@valu.net](mailto:jack@valu.net) |